R&D TAX CREDITS

 -How to claim R&D Tax Credits-

-On this page, you can find a complete guide on how to file R&D Tax Credits completely on your own.
-If things get too complex and you are looking for support, just get in touch!
+If you want to know how and when to claim R&D tax relief, you came to the right place!
+On this page, you will find the only complete guide on how to successfully file R&D Tax Credits on your own.
+And if things get too complex, just get in touch!

 WHAT ARE R&D TAX CREDITS?

 Simply, R&D Tax Credits are a tax break put in place by the UK Government in 2000, aiming to encourage companies to spend more on R&D in the UK, because the UK believes it is advantageous to the UK economy to encourage UK companies to spend more on R&D.

 The money is paid as a corporation tax refund, or as a negative corporation tax, after the end of the financial year, tax free, and can be used for anything – hiring more developers, buying equipment, or even paying out dividends.